 Note: Incomplete applications will not be reviewed.

-In addition to the courses listed below, all students must complete a comprehensive examination near the end of their program.
+In addition to the courses listed below, all students must complete two capstone evaluations in assessment and psychotherapy near the end of their program.
 The details of the comprehensive examinations are set out in the Program Handbook.

 |PSYC 5332||Advanced Social Psychology||3|

 |PSYC 5387||Advanced Statistics||3|